Basic components

 Within component calls, parameter order does not matter (except for what the implict last parameter is),

-so we could've also called Link
+so we could've also called Link with to and text swapped:

 Link(